Eniayo25/Data-Free-Federated-Knowledge-Distillation-for-Edge-Phishing-Detection/README.md

 ### Step 4: Configure OpenAI API Authentication (Tier-1 Cloud Teacher)

-On the **Windows Workstation**, bind your developer credentials into the system environment memory variables:
+The federated server automatically imports `orchestrator_pipeline.py` to communicate with the OpenAI API and synthesise training lures dynamically for each round.
+API key bound into workstation environment variables:

 ```powershell
 # Set for current process session